 Skip to main content

-Scene Scripting enables programmable logic within automation workflows.
-It extends standard scene capabilities by supporting dynamic behaviors, runtime condition evaluation, device state management, and multi-device orchestration.
+Scripting enables programmable logic within automation workflows.
+It extends standard scene capabilities by supporting dynamic behaviors, runtime condition evaluation, device state management and multi-device orchestration.

 The scripting transforms the scenes from static configurations into flexible, programmable automation units that can adapt to a wide range of scenarios.